A time- and space-optimal algorithm for the many-visits TSP: Introduction

 The problem is known as the \emph{many-visits TSP} (MV-TSP).
-(As an alternative name, \emph{high-multiplicity TSP} also appears in the literature.)
-MV-TSP includes the standard metric TSP in the special case when $k=n$ (i.e.\ if $k_i = 1$ for all $i \in V$) and $d_{ij}$ forms a metric, thus it cannot be solved in polynomial time, unless $\mathsf{P} = \mathsf{NP}$.
-Nonetheless, the problem is tractable in the regime of small $n$ values, even if the length $k$ of the tour is very large (possibly exponential in $n$).
+As an alternative name, \emph{high-multiplicity TSP} also appears in the literature.
+When $k_i = 1$ for all $i \in V$, MV-TSP includes the standard metric TSP as a special case and thus, unless $\mathsf{P} = \mathsf{NP}$, it cannot be solved in polynomial time.
+Nonetheless, as discussed later, the problem can be solved efficiently when the number of cities (vertices) $n$ is small, even if the length $k$ of the tour is very large (possibly exponential in $n$).

 As a natural TSP-generalization, MV-TSP is a fundamental problem of independent interest.
-In addition, MV-TSP proved to be useful for modeling other problems, particularly in scheduling~\cite{Psaraftis1980, HochbaumShamir1991,BraunerEtAl2005,vanderVeenZhang1996}.
+In addition, MV-TSP has proved to be useful for modeling other problems, particularly in scheduling~\cite{Psaraftis1980, HochbaumShamir1991,BraunerEtAl2005,vanderVeenZhang1996}.
 Suppose there are $k$ jobs of $n$ different types to be executed on a single, universal machine.
 Processing a job, as well as switching to another type of job come with certain costs, and the goal is to find the sequence of jobs with minimal total cost.
 Modeling this problem as a MV-TSP instance is straightforward, by letting $d_{ij}$ denote the cost of processing a job of type $i$ together with the cost of switching from type $i$ to type $j$.
+(Note that $d_{ii}$ is not necessarily smaller than $d_{ij}$ for $i \neq j$; in some applications it is beneficial to switch between job types.)
 Emmons and Mathur~\cite{EmmonsMathur1995} also describe an application of MV-TSP to the no-wait flow shop problem.